NipponPa/cpe334se-finalproject/memory-bank/brief.md

 - Multiple calendar views (day, week, month)
 - Timely notifications to stay organized
 - User authentication and secure data management
+- Username handling during signup that connects to both display name in authentication and full name in user table

 ## Target Audience
 - **Who are the primary users of this application?**